Neuronal-Oscillations/group-handbook/docs/data/analysis.md

 #### Windows

-- start the application Terminal
+-Start the application Terminal

-- From ARC to Windows
+From ARC to Windows
--- scp psyc9999@gateway.arc.ox.ac.uk:/data/psyc-neuosc/psyc9999/text.txt C:\Users\ojensen\
+- 'scp psyc9999@gateway.arc.ox.ac.uk:/data/psyc-neuosc/psyc9999/text.txt C:\Users\bobhanson\'

+The above will copy the file 'test.txt' from data directory ($DATA) on ARC to the users C: drive

+From Window to ARC
+- 'scp C:\Users\ojensen\test.txt psyc999@gateway.arc.ox.ac.uk:/data/psyc-neuosc/psyc9999/'

-The above will copy the file 'test.txt'
+The above will copy the file 'test.txt' from data directory ($DATA) on ARC to the users C: drive

+Use the '-r' option to copy recursively (all sub-folders)

 #### Graphical interface in Windows
 - Use [WinSCP](https://winscp.net/eng/docs/installation)